hyperglue/cfghist/README.md

 -------------
 This tool leverages the snapshot capabilities of ZFS although it can be used without it, purely as configuration manager.

-- A snapshot is created before any changes are made.
-- Then, user enters a bash shell, where every command is saved to a temporary configuration file.
+- User enters a bash shell, where every command is saved to a temporary configuration file.
 Non-essential commands like `ls` can be filtered out using Regex.
 - The `edit` command creates copy of an edited file in configuration directory, allowing for tracking of changes made to files.
 - Upon completion, the `quit` command prompts the user to either save changes, create a new snapshot, or rollback to the previous state.